JGRex-Joy/budget-app/README.md

 *Backend of Budget App built on FastAPI.
-There are few routes, it does work only on Bismillah and something."
+There are few routes, it does work only on Bismillah and something.
+I made a clean architecture referencing to one tutorial I watched on youtube.
+I divided project into core, models, repositories, routes, schemas, services."